edgi-govdata-archiving/EEW-Website/content/events/events-content.md

 We want to make environmental compliance data more accessible and useful through our Jupyter Notebooks and supplementing the numbers with community stories, compelling data visualizations, and contextual research.

-Interested in hosting an EEW event? environmentalenforcementwatch@gmail.com
+**Interested in hosting an EEW event?
+Email us at environmentalenforcementwatch@gmail.com**